Ponds Alive! project

 Find out more

-• 29 pond investigation workshops with adults and children
+• 29 pond investigations with children and adults

-• 3 memory workshops with elders in social and care settings, led by a professional reminiscence worker
+• 3 memory workshops with elders in social and care settings

 Watch the film produced by MED Theatre Young Company with Tivington Farm School and the National Trust.